Academic Excellence

 New Student Welcome

-Incoming first-year and transfer students are invited to attend New Student Welcome programming during the summer prior to the start of the fall semester.
+Incoming first-year and transfer students are required to attend New Student Welcome programming during the summer prior to the start of the fall semester.
 Visit the New Student & Family Programs website to learn more.

 Retention of Student Work

 As a condition of admission, the Program in Environmental Design may retain student work submitted in fulfillment of class requirements.
 This retained work may be used to provide outside agencies with tangible evidence of performance, to serve as additional visual aid material in presentations to other students, and to contribute to possible educational exhibits and publications requested by the university community and the general public.
-The Program does not claim any copyright and intellectual ownership of the material, but does retain rights to display student work for marketing and promotion, or for academic purposes.
+The Program does not claim any copyright and intellectual ownership of the material but does retain rights to display student work for marketing and promotion, or for academic purposes.

 Students are responsible for recording their work for future use in their portfolios.
 When the Program retains students' materials for displays or presentations, the Program will ensure that students have the opportunity to reclaim and record their work for portfolio use.